Alicepinch/bakemyday/TESTING.md

 Some 'Avoid' errors were raised such as 'Avoid using null=True on string-based fields such CharField.'
 These were also ignored as these have "Blank=True" and if I am going to allow these fields to be blank in the form, then I need the database to allow NULL values for that field.

-On top of flake8 I also ran all my own python files through pep8 to ensure that everything was ok and all passed through pep8 validator apart from the issues mentioned above in the the webhook handler py files:
+On top of flake8, I also ran all my python files through pep8 to ensure that everything was ok and all passed through the pep8 validator apart from the issues mentioned above in the webhook handler py files:

 ![](docs/testing/pep8-validator.png)

 ## 404, 500 Errors

-If a user tries to access a page that is non existent then they will be directed to the custom 404 page.
-On this page there is a CTA that redirects the user back to the homepage.
-I have forced this error by typing a wrong URL into the bar.
+If a user tries to access a non-existent page then the,y will be directed to the custom 404 page.
+On this page, there is a CTA that redirects the user back to the homepage.
+I have forced this error by typing the wrong URL into the bar.
 In case of an internal server error occurring then a 500 error page has also been implemented.
 This looks similar to the 400 error page and has a CTA for users to click back to the homepage.

 ## Bugs and Fixes: